pchristensenB/box-salesforce-uielements-demo/README.md

-# Box for Salesforce Community example code
+# Box Salesforce Communities demo with UI Elements
-Box for Salesforce Blueprints is an examples designed to demonstrate how to load Box content related to a Salesforce record into a Box UI ELement in Salesforce Communities
+This sample is designed to give developers a head start in setting up a Salesforce Community that can use Box UI Elements to integrate with Box Content Services.

 ## Pre-Requisites